Saint Pius X Catholic High School (Kansas City, Missouri)

-Saint Pius X Catholic High School is a private Catholic university preparatory secondary school in Kansas City, Missouri (U.S.).
+St. Pius X Catholic High School is a private Catholic university preparatory secondary school in Kansas City, Missouri (U.S.).
 It is located in the Diocese of Kansas City–Saint Joseph.

-Saint Pius X Catholic High School opened in 1956.
+St. Pius X Catholic High School opened in 1956.
 The student body is composed of ninth through twelfth-grade students.
 The school is adjacent to St. Patrick Parish & School off of Interstate 29.
-The school's current principal is Joe Monachino Jr.
+The school's current principal is Robert Lee.